Improved lanthanide constraints for the kilonova AT 2017gfo: Results Discussion

 \cite{PaperI} claim that the lanthanide mass fraction in the line-forming region of the ejecta $> 2$~days is $X_\textsc{ln} \simeq 0.05^{+0.05}_{-0.02}$.
 Here we find that this is a significant overestimate.
 Instead we find that, to reproduce the 3.4\,d \xsh\ spectrum of \gfo, we require $X_{\textsc{ln}} \approx 2.5 \times 10^{-3}$.
 Our new best-fitting composition profile is presented in Figure~\ref{FIG: Composition profiles}, where we compare it to both the Solar \rpro\ compositions of \cite{Goriely1999} and \cite{Prantzos2020}, as well as the unscaled \AngIII\ composition profile.
 The most striking result from this new fit to the observations (and evidenced most clearly in Figure~\ref{FIG: Composition profiles}) is that the new inferred abundance of the lanthanide species is significantly lower than the Solar \rpro\ distribution.
 Further study is needed to quantify the (somewhat arbitrary) composition profile we invoke here; but it, at least initially, appears to indicate that \gfo-like events may struggle to reproduce the heavy \rpro\ elements to the degree needed to match the Solar \rpro\ distribution.
 However, we caution that our modelling is only sensitive to the ejecta within the line-forming region; the dense inner regions of ejecta may contain heavier \rpro\ species, potentially resolving this apparent conflict.
+Our finding of a sub-Solar \rpro\ composition is in line with the compilation of $X_{\textsc{ln}}$ values presented by \cite{ji2019} ($X_{\textsc{ln}} = 2 \times 10^{-3} - 2 \times 10^{-2}$).

 One point to note with regards to our new best-fitting composition profile, presented in Figure~\ref{FIG: Composition profiles}, is that our model possesses abundances for many trans-lanthanide (\ie, $Z \geq 71$) species that are higher than the lanthanide abundances.
 We are not claiming that our model necessitates this top-heavy composition profile, consisting of a high mass fraction of very heavy \rpro\ species.
 Instead, our modelling inferences for species with $Z = 71 - 92$ (excluding $_{78}$Pt and $_{79}$Au) are hampered by the extremely sparse atomic data (from \kuruczgfall) for these species.
 While we have very complete atomic data from \qub\ for Pt and Au \citep[][]{Gillanders2021, McCann2022}, these species have already been shown to only weakly contribute to photospheric-phase KN spectra \citep[][]{Gillanders2021}.
 Thus, our modelling is unable to probe abundances for species heavier than the lanthanides, and so the mass fractions for $Z = 71 - 92$, presented in Figure~\ref{FIG: Composition profiles}, should not be over-interpreted.